 - Make the captain’s chair leg raise more difficult by either straightening your legs (captain’s chair straight leg raise) or holding a dumbbell between your feet (weighted captain’s chair leg raise).

 - Also known as the vertical bench leg raise.

-- See also the hanging leg raise.
+- See also the weighted captain’s chair leg and hip raise and the hanging leg raise.

 Captain’s chair leg raise video

 In this video, you’ll see the different variations of the captain’s chair leg raise.